Stan Rice: Biography

 Rice, his wife and his son moved to the Garden District, New Orleans, in 1988, where he eventually opened the Stan Rice Gallery.
 In 1989, they purchased the Brevard-Rice House, 1239 First Street, built in 1857 for Albert Hamilton Brevard.

 Stan Rice's paintings are represented in the collections of the Ogden Museum of Southern Art and the New Orleans Museum of Art.
 He had a one-person show at the James W. Palmer Gallery, Vassar College, Poughkeepsie, New York.
 The Art Galleries of Southeastern Louisiana presented an exhibition of selected paintings in March 2005.
 Prospective plans are underway to present exhibitions of Rice's paintings at various locations in Mexico.

 In Prism of the Night, Anne Rice said of Stan: "He's a model to me of a man who doesn't look to heaven or hell to justify his feelings about life itself.
 His capacity for action is admirable.
 Very early on he said to me, 'What more could you ask for than life itself'?"

 Poet Deborah Garrison was Rice's editor at Alfred A. Knopf for his 2002 collection, Red to the Rind, which was dedicated to novelist son Christopher, in whose success as a writer his father greatly rejoiced.
 Garrison said of Rice: "Stan really attempted to kind of stare down the world, and I admire that."

 Knopf's Victoria Wilson, who edited Anne's novels and worked with Stan Rice on his 1997 book, Paintings, was particularly impressed by his refusal to sell his artworks, saying, "The great thing about Stan is that he refused to play the game as a painter, and he refused to play the game as a poet."

 Personal life

 Rice was an atheist.
 (Note: Reviewing Anne Rice's Christ the Lord: Out of Egypt, Matt Thorne noted: "In a long author's note, Rice explains how she experienced an old-fashioned, strict Roman Catholic childhood in the 1940s and 1950s, before leaving the Church at 18 due to sexual pressure and her desire to read authors she considered forbidden to her, such as Kierkegaard, Sartre, and Camus.
 Two years later she married a passionate atheist, the poet and artist Stan Rice, and in 1974, began a literary career that she retrospectively views as representing her 'quest for meaning in a world without God'.")

 Death

-Stan Rice died of brain cancer at age 60, on December 9, 2002, in New Orleans where he lived and was survived by Anne and Christopher, as well as his mother, Margaret (1921-2018); a brother, Larry; and two sisters, Nancy and Thia.
+Stan Rice died of brain cancer at age 60, on December 9, 2002.

 Rice is entombed in Metairie Cemetery in New Orleans.